jtarchie/github-pullrequest-resource/README.md

 Tracks pull requests made to a particular github repo.
-In the spirit of [Travis CI](https://travis-ci.org/), a status of pending, success, or failure will be set on the pull request, which much be explicitly defined in your pipeline.
+In the spirit of [Travis CI](https://travis-ci.org/), a status of pending, success, or failure will be set on the pull request, which must be explicitly defined in your pipeline.

 ## Deploying to Concourse